 PE is a subject that sets out "to educate students through physical activities".
 It aims to develop students' physical competence and knowledge of movement and safety, and their ability to use these to perform in a wide range of activities associated with the development of an active and healthy lifestyle.
 It also develops students' confidence and generic skills, especially those of collaboration, communication, creativity, critical thinking and aesthetic appreciation.
 These, together with the nurturing of positive values and attitudes in PE, provide a good foundation for students' lifelong and life-wide learning.
-Teachers may refer to the PE KLA Curriculum Guide (P1-S3) (CDC, 2002) for more information about the position, rationale, curriculum framework and recommended learning and teaching strategies of this subject.
+Teachers may refer to the PE KLA Curriculum Guide (P1-S6) (CDC, 2017) for more information about the position, rationale, curriculum framework and recommended learning and teaching strategies of this subject.

-Structured PE lessons constitute 5-8% of total lesson time in basic education (Primary 1 to Secondary 3) and at least 5% in the senior secondary curriculum.
+Structured PE lessons constitute not less than 5% of total lesson time from Primary 1 to 6, 5 - 8% of total lesson time from Secondary 1 to 3 and at least 5% in the senior secondary curriculum (Secondary 4 to 6).
 Other than PE lessons, students are also encouraged to participate actively and regularly in at least one PE-related co-curricular activity.
 To avoid confusion with the PE Elective, these are labelled as "General PE" hereafter.